 - Connect read write: connects the user in read-write mode and the previous user is notified of the event.
-If the previous user is in readwrite mode, its access mode is changed to read-only and he is notified of the event - Kill the other session: kills the existing session and connects the user in read-write mode.
+A previous user who is connected in readwrite mode is changed to read-only mode and is notified of the event. - Kill the other session: kills the existing session and connects the user in read-write mode.
 The previous user is notified of the event and is disconnected from the server port.